jiazhang0/sgx-device-plugin/README.md

 ## Deployment

-While you are creating a confidential kubernetes cluster using ACK(Alibaba Cloud Container Service for Kubernetes), sgx-device-plugin will be installed by default.
-Also, you may install it on your own private kubernetes cluster manually.
+While you are creating a confidential Kubernetes cluster using ACK(Alibaba Cloud Container Service for Kubernetes), sgx-device-plugin will be installed by default.
+Also, you may install it on your own private Kubernetes cluster manually.

 ```bash
 $ cat <<EOF | kubectl create -f -